cadop/dhart/docs/C# Documentation/markdown/3_graph_generator.md

 ### Retrieving a list of nodes

-G now contains a graph of the accessible space on Plane using the settings we passed as arguments.
+Our graph G now contains a graph of the accessible space on the plane generated using the settings we passed as arguments.
 To verify that our results are correct, we will get a list of nodes from the graph, then print them to the unity console.

-Enter the following code at the bottom of the start method.
+Enter the following code at the bottom of the start method:

 ```{.cs}
         // Get a list of nodes from the graph and print them.
         NodeList nodes = G.getNodes();